Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/contracts/README.md

 [`docs/onchain/dct-tonviewer-verification.md`](../../docs/onchain/dct-tonviewer-verification.md)
 runbook so the explorer badge flips to **Verified** across wallets.

+After submitting, monitor the explorer status with the CLI at `apps/tools/check-tonviewer-status.ts`.
+It compares the live Tonapi metadata against `metadata.json` and exits with non-zero codes if either the verification flag remains `none` or the hosted metadata drifts from the repository copy.

 ## Theme collection deployment

 The Theme Pass collection (`theme/theme_collection.tact`) is a TIP-4 compliant